 Small Business SEO

 I use the company Small Business SEO for the optimization of this website!
 Below are the monthly reports they send me to let me see my progress.
-They no only perform off-site SEO (add links to my site each month) but they also perform on-site SEO to optimize my website, and add a blog each month to add fresh content!
-If you check out on their site using the code “RBS10OFF”, you will receive 10% off your subscription.
+They not only perform off-site SEO (add links to my site each month) but they also perform on-site SEO to optimize my website, and add a blog each month to add fresh content!
+If you make a purchase on their site using the code “RBS10OFF”, you will receive 10% off your subscription.

 In the screenshot below, you can see how they have improved my search engine optimization throughout the course of 1 year.
 And I have noticed the increased traffic!